 3.1 Effect of botanicals against C. capsici

-The effect of seven botanicals, namely aak, neem, tulsi, datura, onion, garlic and bryophyllum, was evaluated at 2.5, 5 and 10 per cent concentrations for inhibition of mycelial growth of C. capsici using the poisoned food technique (Nene and Thapliyal, 1982).
+The effect of seven botanicals, namely aak, neem, tulsi, datura, onion, garlic, and bryophyllum, was evaluated at 2.5, 5 and 10 per cent concentrations for inhibition of mycelial growth of C. capsici using the poisoned food technique (Nene and Thapliyal, 1982).
 Results were presented in Table 1 and Fig 1.

 All the botanicals significantly inhibited mycelial growth as compared to the control.
 Among the botanicals tested, datura was found to be significantly superior at all concentrations, showing maximum inhibition of mycelial growth.
-At 2.5 per cent concentration, datura, garlic, bryophyllum and tulsi recorded 15.70, 7.07, 6.63 and 6.19 per cent inhibition of mycelial growth, respectively.
+At 2.5 per cent concentration, datura, garlic, bryophyllum and tulsi recorded 15.70, 7.07, 6.63, and 6.19 per cent inhibition of mycelial growth, respectively.

-At 5 per cent concentration, datura again exhibited the highest inhibition (30.09%), followed by bryophyllum (15.04%), tulsi (13.94%), garlic (13.71%) and neem (13.27%).
-Similarly, at 10 per cent concentration, datura showed maximum inhibition (37.17%), followed by bryophyllum (30.75%), neem (22.57%), tulsi (20.79%) and garlic (16.59%).
+At 5 per cent concentration, datura again exhibited the highest inhibition (30.09%), followed by bryophyllum (15.04%), tulsi (13.94%), garlic (13.71%), and neem (13.27%).
+Similarly, at 10 per cent concentration, datura showed maximum inhibition (37.17%), followed by bryophyllum (30.75%), neem (22.57%), tulsi (20.79%), and garlic (16.59%).
 The results clearly indicated that inhibition of mycelial growth increased with increasing concentration of botanicals, with maximum inhibition observed at 10 per cent concentration.

 Botanicals are the most economical, environmentally friendly approach to manage C.capsici on betelvine.
-Among the botanicals tested Datura was found best against C.capsici under in vitro condition.
-In the current investigation, best result for percent inhibition of mycelial growth was exhibited 15.70, 30.09 and 37.17% by datura at all three-concentration tested followed by 6.63, 15.04 and 30.75 % in bryophyllum and 7.07, 13.71 and 22.57% in garlic.
+Among the botanicals tested, datura was found best against C.capsici under in vitro conditions.
+In the current investigation, best result for percent inhibition of mycelial growth was exhibited 15.70, 30.09, and 37.17% by datura at all three-concentration tested followed by 6.63, 15.04, and 30.75 % for bryophyllum and 7.07, 13.71, and 22.57% for garlic.
 These outcomes were supported the result reported by Bagri et al., (2004).